The JEDI Dojo:

 - Integrating what groups want, need, are ready for, and can afford

-- Responsibly adapting emotionally evocative tools for virtual learning
+- Responsibly adapting emotionally evocative tools for a virtual medium

 - Valuing your services: pricing, contracts and agreements

-Valuing your leadership: Demanding adequate compensation and time to steward JEDI work
+Valuing your leadership: demanding appropriate compensation and time to steward JEDI work

 These are the benefits you will walk away with: